Joseph McKenna (Canada): Writing career

 James A.J.
 McKenna wrote an article for Catholic World entitled: “Are Canadian Catholics priest-ridden?", which appeared in issue 52, January 1891, pages 541–545.
 He also wrote a propaganda piece for the Canadian Government entitled The Hudson's Bay route: a compilation of facts with conclusions, which argued for a railway route to Hudson's Bay.

 James appears in Henry James Morgan's book Canadian men and women of the time, which credits him with an 1895 pamphlet entitled Sir John Thompson: a study.
 However, no record of this pamphlet remains.

 In February 1918, James published a series of articles in British Columbia newspapers where he argued that the dominion should return lands to B.C. that were ceded in order to build the transcontinental railway.
 In return, the province should give up its claim to lands removed from reserves as part of the recommendations of the McKenna–McBride Royal Commission.
 This was less than a year after his firing, and the interference in his former work reportedly annoyed his former boss, Duncan Scott.

-Honourifics
+Honorifics

 In 1911, James was granted an honorary Doctorate of Law by the University of Ottawa.